athanasiosem/getos.c/README.md

   </a>
 </h1>

-<h4 align="center">Tool that fingerprints the Operating System of a remote host using the default TTL reply of ping.</h4>
+<h4 align="center">Script that fingerprints the Operating System of a remote host using the default TTL reply of ping.</h4>

 <p align="center">